StrangerealIntel/CyberThreatIntel/Iran/APT/APT33/16-11-19/Analysis APT33.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/Iran/APT/APT33/16-11-19/Analysis/job.png">
 </p>
-<h6>This can be give an idea of the original way used by APT33, that probably an HTA file used on a spear-phishing compagn.</h6>
+<h6>This can give an idea of the original way used by APT33, that probably an HTA file used on a spear-phishing campaign.</h6>
 <h2> Cyber kill chain <a name="Cyber-kill-chain"></a></h2>
 <h6>The process graph resume cyber kill chains used by the attacker :</h6>
 <p align="center">